 Montreal process: criteria and indicators for conservation and SFM of the temperate and boreal zones 2008

 Global Forest Resource Assessment, Summary tables for quantitative variables

 Global Forest Resource Assessment, Terms and Definitions

 Global Forest Resource Assessment, Questionnaire

 Documents and Results

 Read the full project proposal here.

-The first Regional Inception Workshop “Criteria and Indicators for Sustainable Forest Management in the Caucasus and Central Asia” was held in Yerevan, Armenia from 15 to 18 November 2016.
+The first Regional Inception Workshop “Criteria and Indicators for Sustainable Forest Management in the Caucasus and Central Asia” was held in Yerevan, Armenia from 15 to 18 November 2016, find the report here.

 The below table provides a selection of news and articles in relation to this project.
 If you have published a related article or are aware of media reaction which is not listed here, kindly contact the project manager.

 Ms. Theresa Loeffler